×

 About COMPASS

-The COMPASS: Education Interruption Bursary has been supported by the William Grant Foundation and Creative Scotland.
+The COMPASS: Education Interruption Bursary has been supported by the William Grant Foundation, Creative Scotland, Baillie Gifford and The William Syson Foundation.

 Testimonials